everywhere-computer/writing-functions-blogpost-2024/python/README.md

 # Python

 For Python, we implement a multiply function.
-The multiply function multiplies two signed integers and returns a signed integer result.
+The multiply function multiplies two floats and returns a float result.
 It also logs the multiplication operation.

 ## Setup